BiRG/Metabolomics-Analysis-Toolbox/dont_distribute/norm_ref_spec_xprmnts/MetAssimuloInput/README.txt

-Here are the input directories that I linked under the MetAssimulo directory to generate the inputs for testing the accuracy of different normalization methods.

-OriginalInput
- - the directory as shipped with MetAssimulo

-ExperimentInput
- - The directory with the parameter files I used to generate the different spectra for my first experiment
+This directory has the parameter files I used to generate the different spectra for my first experiment testing the accuracy of different dilution normalization methods.

  - used to create the 2 groups of 200 "control" spectra.